Towards Practical Verification of Machine Learning: The Case of Computer Vision Systems: Introduction

-Failing exhaustive input verification, an alternative approach is to take an existing input, alter it, and check or enhance the ML model on the altered input~\cite{pei2017deepxplore, tian2017deeptest, huang2017safety, szegedy2013intriguing, goodfellow2014explaining, nguyen2015deep, liu2016delving, papernot2016limitations, wilber2016can, sharif2016accessorize, papernot2017practical, carlini2017towards}.
-However, the systems adopting this approach suffer from one or both of the following problems.
-First, they assume very strong, often unrealistic, attacker models.
-For instance, adversarial ML assumes that the attacker can change arbitrary pixels of an input image to arbitrary values~\cite{szegedy2013intriguing, goodfellow2014explaining, nguyen2015deep, liu2016delving, papernot2016limitations, wilber2016can, sharif2016accessorize, papernot2017practical, carlini2017towards}.
-Second, they cannot provide strong guarantees about the absence of different types of erroneous behaviors even for a given input.
-For instance, none can verify that an ML model produces correct outputs on all possible rotations (up to a certain angle) of an image.
+Further, existing approaches for checking the security and robustness of ML systems cannot provide strong guarantees about the absence of different types of erroneous behaviors in real-world-sized ML systems~\cite{pei2017deepxplore, tian2017deeptest, pulina2010abstraction, huang2017safety, katz2017reluplex, szegedy2013intriguing}.
+Moreover, popular techniques for measuring and improving robustness of ML systems like adversarial input generation operate under very strong attacker models (e.g., the attacker can arbitrarily change all pixels of an input image) which is unrealistic in many settings~\cite{szegedy2013intriguing, goodfellow2014explaining, nguyen2015deep, liu2016delving, papernot2016limitations, wilber2016can, sharif2016accessorize, papernot2017practical, carlini2017towards}.

-This paper presents a general framework that explicitly models attacker capabilities for understanding and verifying the security and robustness of ML systems.
-In our framework, instead of changing an input arbitrarily, an attacker is constrained to transforming the input only via different transformation functions.
-Our framework thus makes it straightforward to specify realistic attacker capabilities such as changing brightness/contrast, rotation, smoothing/blurring, or a combination of them for vision systems.
-In addition, our framework focuses on the input-output safety properties of ML systems rather than their internal states.
-This design decision results from the difference between ML and traditional systems: detailed specifications describing an ML system's internal states are hard to write even for its developers, but safety properties involving input-output behaviors are intuitive and easy to specify.
+In this paper, we propose a generic framework for evaluating the security and robustness of ML systems with different real-world safety properties that are designed to defend against attackers with different capabilities (\eg changing brightness/contrast, rotation, and blurring for vision systems).
+Note that even though detailed specifications describing an ML system’s internal states are hard to write, safety properties involving input-output behaviors are intuitive and easy to specify.
 For example, while it is extremely hard (if not impossible) to recreate the logic of a human driver, it is easy to envision safety properties like a self-driving car’s steering angle should not change significantly for the same road under different lighting conditions.